Connecting Families is grateful to our “friends helping friends” providing great resources!

 Accommodating Children with Disabilities in the School Meal Programs

 Check out this very helpful Q & A from the USDA:

 USDA Q&A Document: Accommodating Disabilities in the School Meals Program

-You or your loved one have a UCD?
-Ever needed a flight to see a doctor?
-Ever not had enough money to fly there?
-Miracle Flights is a non-profit that provides flight assistance on commercial airlines to patients in need of distant medical care across the U.S. Programs include: Domestic Flight Support, International Flight Support, Service Dog Training/Retrieval, Flight Support, and Organ/Blood Donor Flight Support, based on program eligibility for both children and adult patients.
+Ever needed a flight to see a UCD doctor because they weren’t within driving distance?
+Are airfare costs keeping you from getting there?
+Miracle Flights is a non-profit that provides free airfare on a major commercial airline to patients in need of distant medical care across the U.S. Programs include: Domestic Flight Support, International Flight Support, Service Dog Training/Retrieval, Flight Support, and Organ/Blood Donor Flight Support, based on program eligibility for both children and adult patients.
 They also have recurring flights available if you have recurring appointments.
 This is not just a “one and done” program.
 They have been helping families with costs of airfare for 30 years and we are honored to have them supporting us all by alleviating costs associated with having a UCD.
 Thank you Miracle Flights!

 Our friends with UCD’s can benefit from this, especially if you live in a remote area with limited access to specialists.